stevechanieee/-4-DockerCompose_Swarm_Engine_CommunityEdition/README.md

 For the purposes of disambiguation, please note that Docker Swarm is distinct and disparate from Swarmkit.
 For convenience, please find the distinctions below:

 Docker Swarm (a.k.a.
 Classic Swarm or Swarm Class standalone) refers to the older (2014 initial release) native clustering system for Docker.
-It serves to connect Docker hosts and turn them into a single, virtual host (via an API).
+It serves to connect Docker hosts and turn them into a single, virtual host (via an Application Programming Interface or API).
 As note by this page, https://github.com/docker/classicswarm, it "has been archived and is no longer actively developed.
 You may want to use the Swarm mode built into the Docker Engine instead, or another orchestration system."

 *Source: https://github.com/docker/classicswarm*